Prayer at Home

-As we journey through Holy Week you may choose to add items to it.
+As we journey through Advent you may want to add your Advent Wreath to it.

 You may also want to include a bowl/container to place written prayer intentions at this time.
 This practice may be especially helpful for children at this time.

 May we who have no risk factors

 May we who have the luxury of working from home

 Preserving their health or making their rent.